 A first-time traveller has much to experience — as does a returning visitor.
-Whether you’ve already crossed well-travelled and iconic Cowichan attractions off your list or not, peruse our selection of lesser-known but remarkable experiences and start planning your trip to the Warm Land.
+Whether you’ve already crossed well-travelled and iconic Cowichan attractions off your list or not, we encourage you to slow down and take the scenic route to uncover some of the lesser-known remarkable experiences and start planning your trip to the Warm Land.

 Share your own Cowichan curiosities on social with #GetCuriousCowichan!

 Sleep soundly, Off The BEaten Track